 What do cross addiction and cross dependence mean?

-Cross addiction is when a person with an addiction becomes dependent on a new substance or behavior, either at the same time or during the recovery process.
+The definition of “cross addiction” is when a person with an addiction becomes dependent on a new substance or behavior, either at the same time or during the recovery process.
 For example, if someone overcomes alcohol use disorder but smokes cigarettes heavily instead, this might qualify as a cross addiction.
 Cross dependence means essentially the same thing.

 How Does Cross Addiction Work?

 There is some scientific support for this idea.
 For example, research suggests “cross-sensitivity” is possible for sugar and alcohol among some individuals.
-This could lead someone who quits drinking to crave sweets, and develop sugar addiction.
+This could lead someone who quits drinking to crave sweets, and develop sugar addiction.4

 But, long-term, does a history of substance or alcohol dependence really make you more vulnerable to future addictions?